 Riga's Old Town Streets

-Among the best things to do in Riga, a favorite activity is exploring the city’s rich history and admiring the architecture.
-While tourists may observe how quickly the surrounding areas are rising with new modern buildings, the old city center still retains its charming medieval feel.
-With cobblestone streets, tall spires, stately cathedrals, and quaint homes, the old town transports visitors back in time to make them feel as though they’re strolling through a fairy tale.
+A favorite activity in Riga is exploring the city’s rich history and admiring the architecture.
+Tourists may observe how quickly the surrounding areas are rising with new modern buildings.
+However, the old city center still retains its charming medieval feel.

 Mooska Farm Smoke Sauna

 Sky Bird Travel suggests booking your clients a tour of Southern Estonia, including the UNESCO-protected Mooska Farm Smoke Sauna.
-Here, your clients can experience the traditional customs associated with smoking meat, steaming in the sauna, as well as traditional summertime cooking in the ground pit.
+Clients can experience the unique traditional customs.
+These involve rituals associated with smoking meat, steaming in the sauna, as well as traditional summertime cooking in the ground pit.
 In addition, Mooska Farm has world-class smoked meats and more available for purchase at the farm.

 Nearby, clients can also embark on a nature tour led by a knowledgeable guide to the Vällamägi or Tsiamägi hills.
 Here, participants may experience the South Estonian way of life’s connection to and sense of nature.
 Additional benefits include breathing exercises, orienteering activities, Nordic walking, and bog and snowshoe hikes.